iamskok/skok.io/README.md

 FIREBASE_STORAGE_BUCKET=example.appspot.com
 ```

-For Netlify functions:
+To add environment variables in Netlify:

 - open [Netlify admin panel](https://app.netlify.com/)
-- site overview
+- select "Site overview"
-- site settings
+- click on the "Site settings"
-- build and deploy
+- select "Build & deploy"
-- environment
+- scroll down to the "Environment variables" section
-- click the "Edit" button
+- click on the "Edit variables" button

 Copy and paste all production variables from `.env.production`.
 Copy and paste all
 development variables from `.env.development` and add `DEV` suffix to each one of